-Elevation profile data were collected via four transects within the restoration area and two control transects outside the restoration area (approximately 100 m south of the restoration area) (Figures 28a, 28b).
+Elevation profile data were collected via four transects within the restoration area and two control transects outside the restoration area (approximately 100 m south of the restoration area) (Figure 25).
 Elevation profiles provide a method to measure topographical changes within the seeded fenced area and beach face over time.
-Elevation profile data were collected on 13 December 2016 (baseline), 24 March, 21 June, 13 September 2017, 13 February, 24 May, 29 May, 15 August, 14 December 2018, and 22 February, 21 May, and 1 August 2019.
-Elevation profiles taken over the three years post-project implementation show notable changes from both the baseline and control transects (Figures 29 - 34).
-Figures 29 - 34 are separated into 'winter beach' and 'summer beach' defined by the highly variable seasonal profile on beaches in Southern California.
+Elevation profile data were collected on 13 December 2016 (baseline); 24 March, 21 June, and 13 September 2017; 13 February, 24 May, 29 May, 15 August, and 14 December 2018; 22 February, 21 May, 1 August, and 6 November 2019; 5 February, and 24 July 2020.
+Elevation profiles taken over the four years post-project implementation show notable changes from both the baseline and control transects (Figures 26 - 31).
+Figures 26 - 31 are separated into 'winter beach' and 'summer beach' defined by the highly variable seasonal profile on beaches in Southern California.
+Data from Control Transect 2 on 24 July 2020 was removed during quality control checks due to equipment malfunction.
 Berm topology along the fenced perimeter of the site shows variations over time between the restoration site and control site, with up to a meter of sand deposition present in multiple locations.

-All elevation profiles within the restoration area show an overall increase in elevation, indicating the deposition and retention of sand within the site.
+All elevation profiles within the restoration area show an overall increase in elevation from the baseline surveys, indicating the deposition and retention of sand within the site.
 Sand build up is greatest along the berm, nearest the beach face and ocean, and along the northern and southern fence perimeter.
-The southeast corner of the restoration area continues to show a high relative buildup of sediment, which can be explained by the predominant wind pattern moving sand in that direction.
+The southeast corner of the restoration area continues to show a high relative buildup of sediment (e.g., Restoration Transect 4, Figures 29a and 29b), which can be explained by the predominant wind pattern moving sand in that direction.
 Survey data show that control sites have shown slight variability over time, with seasonal changes in the berm and beach face, elevation variability, and a generally flat and even beach profile, all likely due to maintenance by grooming.
 In general, all restoration transects have shown a higher overall increase in elevation compared to control transects.
-Additionally, restoration transects are also now beginning to capture the formation of plant hummocks across multiple seasons (e.g., approximately 40 m along Transects 2 and 4).
-Future surveys will allow for a more thorough assessment of sediment movement over a period of years to support the evaluation of the restoration area as a possible buffer from climate change impacts such as sea level rise and wave erosion, though seasonal changes may also be captured.
+Additionally, restoration transects are also now capturing the formation of plant hummocks across multiple seasons (e.g., at approximately the 40 meter mark along Transects 2, 3, and 4).
+Future surveys will allow for a more thorough assessment of sediment movement to support the evaluation of the restoration area as a possible buffer from climate change impacts such as sea level rise and wave erosion, though seasonal changes may also be captured.